lsst-sqre/phalanx/docs/developers/local-development.rst

 Set up a local development environment with minikube
 ####################################################

-Using `minikube <https://minikube.sigs.k8s.io/docs/>`__ you can quickly set up a local Kubernetes cluster to help you adding a service to Phalanx (see :doc:`add-service`).
+Using `minikube <https://minikube.sigs.k8s.io/docs/>`__ you can quickly set up a local Kubernetes cluster to help you develop and test an application for Phalanx (see :doc:`add-application`).
 This page shows you how to run a Minikube cluster on macOS (amd64 or arm64) using the `docker driver <https://minikube.sigs.k8s.io/docs/drivers/docker/>`__.

 You may be able to deploy the entire Science Platform, provided that you have enough cpu and memory on your local machine.
-If not, you can enable only the essential services to develop with minikube.
+If not, you can enable only the essential applications to develop with minikube.

 .. warning::

    This procedure may not create a fully-operational auth system since the ingress is different from the production system.
    As well, this procedure does not create a TLS certificate.

-   Instead, the recommended pattern for developing a service in a Kubernetes cluster is to use a development environment.
+   Instead, the recommended pattern for developing an application in a Kubernetes cluster is to use a development environment.
    See :doc:`deploy-from-a-branch` for details.

 Start minikube